 In addition, people also expect that "their fibrosis or cirrhosis will reverse.
 They won't be at such risk of liver failure, cancer, or transplant.
 Some will be able to return to work.
 Quality of life of everyone will improve."
-Basically, people expect that ombitasvir / paritaprevir / ritonavir and dasabuvir, and other new drugs will, "cure Hepatitis C with little to no side effects".
+Basically, people expect that daclatasvir, and other new drugs will, "cure hepatitis C with little to no side effects".
 It's that simple.

-Finally, while most people are willing to accept serious adverse effects for weeks if there's a high probability of a cure, the expectation is that ombitasvir / paritaprevir / ritonavir and dasabuvir has far fewer adverse side effects than current and past treatments.
+Finally, while most people are willing to accept serious adverse effects for weeks if there's a high probability of a cure, the expectation is that daclatasvir has far fewer adverse side effects than past treatments.